MiniDigger/ForkTest/README.md

 - `applyPaperServerPatches` - to only apply patches made to the `paper-server` source set
 - `applyPaperServerFeaturePatches` - the same as above but only feature patches
 - `applyPaperServerFilePatches` - the same just for per-file changes
+- `applyForkServerPatches` - to only apply patches made to the `fork-server` source set
+- `applyForkServerFeaturePatches` - the same as above but only feat
+- `applyForkServerFilePatches` - the same just for per-file changes
+- `applyForkMinecraftFilePatches` - Applies all fork Minecraft file patches
+- `applyForkMinecraftPatches` - Applies all fork Minecraft patches
+- `applyForkMinecraftResourcePatches` - Applies fork file patches to the Minecraft resources
+- `applyForkMinecraftSourcePatches` - Applies fork file patches to the Minecraft sources
+- `applyForkPaperServerFeaturePatches` - Applies paperServer fork feature patches
+- `applyForkPaperServerFilePatches` - Applies paperServer fork file patches
+- `applyForkPaperServerFilePatchesFuzzy` - Applies paperServer fork file patches
+- `applyForkPaperServerPatches` - Applies all paperServer fork patches
 - `applyMinecraftFeaturePatches` - applies all minecraft feature patches
 - `applyMinecraftSourcePatches` - applies all minecraft source patches
 - `applyMinecraftResourcePatches` - applies all minecraft resource patches
 - `applyAllServerFeaturePatches` - this is used to apply all feature patches
 - `applyAllServerFilePatches` - used to apply all per-file patches but not feature patches

 *Making per-file patches*
 - `fixupMinecraftSourcePatches` - for making per-file patches to minecraft `java` source
 - `fixupPaperServerFilePatches` - for making per-file patches to the paper source dir
+- `fixupForkServerFilePatches` - for making per-file patches to the fork source dir
 - `fixupMinecraftResourcePatches` - for making per-file patches to minecraft `resources` source

 #### API tasks
 *Rebuilding*
 - `rebuildPaperApiPatches` - rebuilds all patches made to `paper-api`
+- `rebuildForkApiPatches` - rebuilds all patches made to `fork-api`

 *Applying*
 - `applyPaperApiPatches` - applies all patches made to `paper-api`
 - `applyPaperFeaturePatches` - the same as above but only feature patches
 - `applyPaperFilePatches` - the same just for per-file changes
+- `applyForkApiPatches` - applies all patches made to `fork-api`
+- `applyForkFeaturePatches` - the same as above but only feature patches
+- `applyForkFilePatches` - the same just for per-file changes

 *Making per-file patches*
 - `fixupPaperFilePatches` - for making per-file patches for the paper source dir
+- `fixupForkFilePatches` - for making per-file patches for the fork source dir

 #### API Generator
 *Rebuilding*
 - `rebuildPaperApiGeneratorFeaturePatches` - rebuilds feature patches for `paper-api-generator`
-- `rebuildPaperApiGeneratorFilePatches` - rebuilds per-file patches for `paper-api-generator`
+- `rebuildPaperApiGeneratorFilePatches` - rebuilds per-file patches for `paper-api-generator``

 *Applying*
 - `applyPaperApiGeneratorFeaturePatches` - applies feature patches to `paper-api-generator`
 - `applyPaperApiGeneratorFilePatches` - applies per-file patches to `paper-api-generator`

 *Making per-file patches*
-- `fixupPaperApiGeneratorFilePatches` - for making per-file patches to the api generator
+- `fixupPaperApiGeneratorFilePatches` - for making per-file patches to the paper api generator

 **For a more thorough tasks list use `./gradlew tasks`**